VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/cart-address-type.md

 # CartAddressType ==~object~==

-The `CartAddressType` represents an address associated with a shopping cart or order.
+This type represents an address associated with a shopping cart or order.

 ## Fields